swaptacular/swpt_debtors/README.md

         $ cp development.env .env

-3. To run the unit tests, use this command:
+3. To run the unit tests, use the following commands:

+        $ docker-compose build
         $ docker-compose run tests-config test

 4. To run the minimal set of services needed for development, use